The Density Formula: One Lemma to Bound Them All: Fan-Crossing Graphs

 As an auxiliary structure, we orient edge-segments incident to \B-cells as follows.
 Let $c$ be a \B-cell and $s,s'$ be a pair of \emph{opposite} edge-segments in $\partial c$ (that do not share a crossing).
 As $\Gamma$ is simple, the corresponding edges $e,e'$ are distinct.
 Now orient $s$ and $s'$, each towards the (unique) common endpoint of $e$ and $e'$, which exists as $\Gamma$ is fan-crossing.
 Doing this for every \B-cell and every pair of opposite edge-segments, we obtain a well-defined orientation:

-\begin{claim*} An edge-segment $s$ shared by two \B-cells $c_1,c_2$ receives the same orientation from $c_1$ and $c_2$. \end{claim*} \begin{claimproof} Observe that the six crossings incident to $c_1$ and $c_2$ are pairwise distinct since~$\Gamma$ is a simple drawing.
+\begin{claim*} An edge-segment $s$ shared by two \B-cells $c_1,c_2$ has the same orientation in both. \end{claim*} \begin{claimproof} Observe that the six crossings incident to $c_1$ and $c_2$ are pairwise distinct since~$\Gamma$ is a simple drawing.
 Let $e = uv$ be the edge containing $s$ and $e_1,e_2$ be the two (distinct) edges crossing $e$ at the endpoints of $s$ (which are crossings in $\Gamma$).
 Further, let $f_1,f_2$ be the two edges containing the edge-segment opposite to $s$ in $c_1,c_2$, respectively.
 In particular, $e,f_1,f_2$ all cross $e_1$ and all cross $e_2$.
-As $\Gamma$ is fan-crossing\footnote{Here it is crucial that $e,f_1,f_2$ do not form a triangle-crossing.}, $e,f_1,f_2$ have a common endpoint, say $u$.
+As $\Gamma$ is fan-crossing\footnote{Here it is crucial that $e,f_1$ and $f_2$ do not form a triangle-crossing.}, $e,f_1,f_2$ have a common endpoint, say $u$.
 But then $s$ is oriented consistently towards $u$ according to both incident \B-cells $c_1,c_2$. \end{claimproof}